bitfaster/Recorder/README.md

 ### Profiling controllers

-Add controllers to integrate with speedscope easily at runtime by sending HTTP GET to https://localhost/profile.
-The first controller is a simple redirector to make it easier to remember the URI.
-The second one serves up the .json file containing the profile data.
+Add a controller to integrate with speedscope easily at runtime by sending HTTP GET to https://localhost/profile.
+This controller will first redirect the caller to speedscope with a parameterized profile URL.
+When speedscope requests the profile data, detect it via the origin header and return the profile.

 ```cs
 builder.Services.AddCors(options =>